awsdocs/amazon-sqs-developer-guide/doc_source/sqs-getting-started.md

 After you create your queue, you can send a message to it\.

 1. From the left navigation pane, choose **Queues**\.
-From the queue list, select the queue that you've created\.
+From the queue list, select the queue that you created\.

 1. From **Actions**, choose **Send and receive messages**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-sending-message-to-queue-send-a-message.png)